 Cost of education in Romania

 As the language of instruction in these schools is Romanian, most expats send their children to international schools.
 Tuition for these schools is typically expensive and often doesn't cover extra expenses such as uniforms and books.
-Education may form the highest expenditure for expats in Romania.
+Although these schools are pricey, they typically offer excellent educational standards and globally recognised curricula that are easily transferable to other countries.

 Cost of living in Romania chart